PRODUCT DESCRIPTION :

 In days gone by, London sinks were shallower than Belfast sinks, the popular theory being that fresh water supplies were scarce in London, so excess water was actively discouraged, whereas Belfast had a more plentiful flow.

 However, some believe the real reason for the differentiation in size can be attributed to the sinks having different roles; London-style sinks were used in the scullery (washing dishes), and Belfast sinks were used in the butler’s pantry (the equivalent of a modern day utility room, where larger items were washed).

 Vintage Belfast Butler Sink

-Please note that the price shown excludes NZ gst tax calculated at 15% of the total.
-This is shown during the checkout process.
+Please note that the price shown excludes NZ GST tax calculated at 15% of the total.
+This is shown and added during the checkout process.
 Thank you.